nabakrishna/rt-3d-dashcamp/README.md

   CPU ↔ GPU data transfers
   Large image resizing

-check where is the mac bottleneck prob improve their.
+check where is the main bottleneck prob improve their.